Causes of stomach cancer

 The more you smoke and the longer you've been smoking, the bigger the risk.
 In the UK, around 1 in every 5 cases of stomach cancer (20%) is thought to be caused by smoking.

 H. pylori infection

-A diet rich in pickled vegetables (such as pickled onions or piccalilli), salted fish, salt in general and smoked meats (such as pastrami or smoked beef) increases your risk of stomach cancer.
+A diet rich in pickled vegetables, such as pickled onions or piccalilli, salted fish, salt in general and smoked meats, such as pastrami or smoked beef, increases your risk of stomach cancer.

-Research into stomach cancer has also shown that you may be more at risk of getting the condition if you have the blood type A. Your blood type is passed on from your parents, so this could be another way in which family history may increase your risk of developing stomach
+Research into stomach cancer has also shown that you may be more at risk of getting the condition if you have the blood type A. Your blood type is passed on from your parents, so this could be another way in which family history may increase your risk of developing stomach cancer.

-There is also a condition that runs in families called familial adenomatous polyposis (FAP), which may make developing stomach cancer more likely.
-FAP causes small growths, called polyps, to form in your digestive system, and it is known to increase your risk of developing bowel cancer.
+There's also a condition that runs in families called familial adenomatous polyposis (FAP), which may increase your risk of developing stomach cancer.
+FAP causes small growths, called polyps, to form in your digestive system, and is known to increase your risk of developing bowel cancer.

 Having another type of cancer

 Your risk of developing stomach cancer is increased if you've had another type of cancer, such as cancer of the oesophagus or non-Hodgkin lymphoma (cancer that develops in your white blood cells).

 For men, the risk of getting stomach cancer is increased after having prostate cancer, bladder cancer, breast cancer or testicular cancer.
 For women, the risk of developing stomach cancer increases after having ovarian cancer, breast cancer or cervical cancer.